digego/extempore/docs/editor-support.rst

 .. _Atom homepage: https://atom.io/

-Once you've got Atom up and running, you need to install the `Extempore package`_—this tells the Atom editor how to deal with Extempore code.
+Once you've got Atom up and running, you need to install the `Extempore package`_---this tells the Atom editor how to deal with Extempore code.
 You can do this through the menu bar: ``Packages > Settings View > Install Packages/Themes``, then search for "extempore" and click install on the ``Extempore-Atom`` package.
 Alternatively, you can install it at